 - a tablet for training and day-to-day use.
 Agencies who provide a device for graduates will be discounted $250 per graduate.

 Departments will be invoiced for the full cost after the commencement of the program.

 QGCIO will provide you and all participating departments with high level support and guidance.
 In return you will be assured of recruiting a skilled, creative and innovative university graduate.

 - management of a two-year IT Graduate Program that recruits for both technical and non-technical roles with dedicated resources to take care of all the program needs

 - supporting departments with cutting edge recruitment finding the most relevant candidates

-- providing professional leadership training, lunch box sessions and networking sessions
+- profession leadership training, lunchbox sessions and networking opportunities

 - comprehensive program marketing, including careers fair attendance

 - continuous improvement of the program based on feedback from departments